 Can you wax while having laser hair removal?

-No, we would recommend you stop waxing at least 4 weeks before your first session of laser hair removal.
+No, we recommend you stop waxing at least 4 weeks before your first session of laser hair removal.

-For the duration of your course we would recommend you shave 24 hours before or use hair removal cream 48 hours before each one of your sessions.
+For the duration of your course, we would recommend you shave 24 hours before or use hair removal cream 48 hours before each one of your sessions.

-Laser hair removal gives much longer lasting results than waxing, over time strong stubborn hair reduces and issues like ingrown hairs or irritated skin are a thing of the past.
+Laser hair removal gives much longer-lasting results than waxing.
+Over time strong stubborn hair reduces and issues like ingrown hairs or irritated skin are a thing of the past.

 To find out more about laser hair removal in Dublin or Drogheda, please contact us today.